rbisdorff/Digraph3/docSphinx/tutorial.rst

      (0.6503, ['a5', 'a6', 'a7', 'a8', 'a3', 'a9', 'a2', 'a4', 'a1']),
      (0.6462, ['a5', 'a6', 'a1', 'a7', 'a8', 'a2', 'a3', 'a4', 'a9'])]

-Again we may notive that alternatives *a5* and *a6* are first-ranked and alternatives *a2*, *a4* and *a9* are last-ranked.
+Again we may notice that alternatives *a5* and *a6* are first-ranked and alternatives *a2*, *a4* and *a9* are last-ranked.
 It is worthwhile noticing in Lines 4-8 above that alternative *a1* appears in rank 3,4,5 and 9.

 In :numref:`weakBachet6` Lines 3-6 we observe now a partial ranking taking into account not only the polarised relational structure, but also the **epistemic determination** of the given outranking digraph *g*.
 And the ordinal correlation with *g*, supported by a similar criteria significance of 57%, gets even higher: +0.888 vs +0.806 (see Lines 9-11).